patinnc/oppat/README.md

 - start with a block diagram svg,
 - look at the resource constraints (such as max BW, max bytes/cycle on various paths, minimum cycles/uop, etc),
 - compute metrics for the resource usage
 - display the resource usage info in a table (along with an estimate of whether the CPU is stalled due to the usage).
 Below is a PNG image of the table.
 The html table (but not the PNG) has popup info when you hover over fields.
+The table shows that:
+    - the core is stalled on memory bandwidth at 55% of the max possible 25.9 GB/s BW.
+It is a memory bw test
+    - the SuperQueue (SQ) is full (55% for core0 and 66% core1) of the cycles (so more L2 requests can't be handled)
+    - the line fill buffer FB is full (30% and 51%) so lines can't be moved to L1d from L2
+    - the result is that the backend is stalled (90% and 97%) of the cycles no UOPs are retired.
 ![a screen shot of the haswell cpu diagram table](images/hsw_cpu_diag_tbl.png)
 - display the block diagram with the metric usage by the block for the resource.
 Below is a PNG image of the cpu_diagram canvas.
 The html canvas drawing (but not the PNG) displays popup info when you hover over text.
 ![a PNG of the haswell cpu diagram canvas drawing](images/hsw_cpu_diag.png)